adinhobl/sparc-dft-api/sparc/socket/README.md

 # Future Work
 ## Near Term
+* there may be issues keeping all messages ordered when running multiple commands really quickly...
+Not sure what to do about this.
 * do I need to handle cases where the end of response sentinal value isn't found while processing comms?
 * call to shut down the server and/or close socket connection - serv_int_abort
 * expand protocols